Matching Queues, Flexibility and Incentives: Introduction

+\textbf{Research Questions.} The examples above highlight important problems that platforms face when designing matching policies: managing flexibility efficiently while accounting for agents’ potential strategic misreporting under private information.
+These challenges are further compounded by the fact that matching markets evolve dynamically over time, which calls for policies that perform robustly across diverse market conditions.
+In this context, we ask: (i) What principles should guide the design of matching policies under private information? (ii) How can we mitigate the loss of flexibility that arises from strategic behavior? (iii) Can we develop a simple and implementable, robust policy that performs well relative to natural benchmarks across settings?
-\textbf{Model. } In this paper, we study a queueing theoretic model, where jobs (e.g., trips in the context of ridesharing) and agents (e.g., drivers) arrive over time according to independent Poisson processes.
-Each job is associated with one of a finite number of types (e.g., trip destinations, or delivery jobs versus rides jobs), and there are broadly two sets of agents, \emph{flexible} and \emph{specialized}.
-A flexible agent can fulfill any job (drivers who do not need to head towards a particular destination, or who are able to complete both rides and delivery jobs), whereas each specialized agent can serve only one type of job (e.g., trips heading to a driver's preferred destination).
-The set of jobs an agent is able to fulfill represents her type, and is the agent's private information.

-Jobs leave the platform if they are not matched upon arrival, while agents have exponentially distributed patience levels, and abandon the system if they have not been matched when their patience exhausts.
-Agents are able to see the types of the jobs dispatched to them, and are free to decline jobs without penalty.
-This is consistent with the current practice and regulation, where agents are independent contractors of the platforms who are given the freedom to choose what jobs to accept \citep{UberFina99:online, Californ25:online}.

-We study the impact of non-monetary matching policies on the system's throughput, i.e., the number of matches per unit of time.
+\textbf{Model. } We study a game-theoretic queueing model, where jobs (e.g., trips in the context of ridesharing) and agents (e.g., drivers) arrive over time according to general arrival processes.
+Each job is associated with one of a finite number of types (e.g., trip destinations, or delivery jobs versus ride jobs), and an agent can be of the flexible type---compatible with all job types---or of the specialized type---compatible with a single job type.
+The platform organizes a set of queues.
+Agent type is private information and agents report (or misreport) their types by joining the queue that maximizes their utility in equilibrium.
+Agents have exponentially distributed patience levels, and abandon the system if they have not been matched when their patience is exhausted.
+Jobs are assigned to agents in queues and agents are able to see the types of the jobs dispatched to them, and are \emph{free} to decline jobs without penalty.
+However, jobs have \emph{limited patience} for repeated rejections and may be lost after excessive rejections.
+We study the impact of matching policies on the system's throughput, i.e., the number of matches per unit of time.